-The NEDP assessment is a great solution for people that work full-time and that have busy schedules.
-The assessment reflects everyday life and is a great help to reach future goals.
+The NEDP assessment is a great solution for people who work full-time and have busy schedules.
+The assessment reflects everyday life and is a great help in reaching future goals.

 The NEDP allows students to demonstrate high school-level knowledge and skills by applying their competencies in workplace, academic, and real-life contexts and assignments.

-To be successful on the NEDP, students can use this website’s free video lessons and practice tests that will help them with completing their NEDP assignments fast and efficiently.
+To be successful on the NEDP, students can use this website’s free GED video lessons and practice tests that will help them complete their NEDP assignments fast and efficiently.

 The NEDP is a good alternative to the HSE (High School Equivalency) exam that the State of New York uses, the GED exam.